MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 az storage account create --resource-group StorageGroups --name storage03  --location westus --sku Standard_LRS
 ```

 The default value is for you only.
-It won't affect other users or changes you make through the Azure portal.
+It doesn't affect other users or changes you make through the Azure portal.

-If you are using persisted parameter values, as described in this article, those values take precedence over defaults set in the *config* file.
+If you're using persisted parameter values, as described in this article, those values take precedence over defaults set in the *config* file.

 ## Clean up resources